mui/material-ui/docs/src/pages/company/careers/careers.md

 The company is bootstrapped (so far).
 It was incorporated in mid-2019 and yet growing fast (x2-3 YoY).
-We doubled the team in 2020 We doubled the team in 2020 and are on track to do the same in 2021.
+We doubled the team in 2020 and are on track to do the same in 2021.

 ## Our values